Hyrum Smith Workman

 Brief Life History of Hyrum Smith

-When Hyrum Smith Workman was born on 12 July 1839, in Monroe, Overton, Tennessee, United States, his father, John Workman, was 49 and his mother, Lydia Bilyeu, was 45.
+When Hyrum Smith Workman was born on 12 July 1840, in Monroe, Overton, Tennessee, United States, his father, John Workman, was 50 and his mother, Lydia Ann Bilyeu, was 46.
 He married Emily Rowland Herbert on 17 January 1864, in Provo, Utah, Utah, United States.
 They were the parents of at least 5 sons and 5 daughters.
+He lived in Nauvoo, Hancock, Illinois, United States in 1839.
 He registered for military service in 1857.
-He died on 9 September 1911, in Wellington, Carbon, Utah, United States, at the age of 72, and was buried in Wellington City Cemetery, Wellington, Carbon, Utah, United States.
+He died on 9 September 1911, in Wellington, Carbon, Utah, United States, at the age of 71, and was buried in Wellington City Cemetery, Wellington, Carbon, Utah, United States.

 Photos and Memories (4)